 Three to six elective credits depending on the degree and focus chosen are required for a total of 60 credits.
-A sequence in Alcohol Studies may be incorporated into most programs.
-In the combination of Alcohol Studies and a Counseling program, the total credits exceed 60.
+A sequence in Alcohol and Drug Studies may be incorporated into most programs.
+In the combination of Alcohol and Drug Studies and a Counseling program, the credits total a minimum of 72.